robusta-dev/robusta/docs/configuration/sinks/ServiceNow.rst

             caller_id: robusta_bot

 * ``instance``: Your ServiceNow instance identifier.
-* ``caller_id`` (optional): The ID of a user in ServiceNow to be used for the "Caller" field/column for incidents.
-Leaving this field unset will result in ServiceNow setting this field to "(empty)".
-Consider creating a separate user, such as "robusta_bot", to track incidents created by Robusta.
+* ``caller_id`` (optional): Used to specify a user for the "Caller" field in ServiceNow incidents.
+If not set, this field defaults to "(empty)".
+It's advisable to create a dedicated user, like "robusta_bot", to easily track incidents from Robusta.

 Then perform a :ref:`Helm Upgrade <Simple Upgrade>`.